 Aesop's Fables, The Tortoise and the Hare, translated by George Townsend, Baronet Books, p.
 5, 1954.

-Thirteen Moons on Turtles's Back, Joseph Bruchac and Jonathan London, illus by Thomas Locker, The Putnam and Grosset Group, 1992. ( four on each side and five down the middle of shell)
+Thirteen Moons on Turtles's Back, Joseph Bruchac and Jonathan London, illus by Thomas Locker, The Putnam and Grosset Group, 1992. ( four stories on each side and five down the middle of the shell)